 If you’ve got a toddler with skinny, narrow feet, I envy you.
 Buying shoes for first walkers must be so easy!
 On the contrary, if your toddler has wide feet, you’ve got your work cut out for you when it comes to finding their first pair of shoes.

-Before we dive into the list of shoes perfect for thick toddler feet, let’s cover what to look for in a shoe for babies that are just learning to walk.
+Before we dive into the list of shoes perfect for thick toddler feet, let’s cover what to look for in a shoe for toddlers that are just learning to walk.

 What to look for when searching for shoes to fit wide toddler feet

 - Flexible– Little feet learning to walk for the first time need a ton of flexibility.
 Look for shoes that are very flexible with a soft rubber sole.

 - Open easily– Chubby feet have a hard time slipping into shoes that don’t easily open allowing their feet to slide in without any issues.
 Sandals and shoes that don’t have much give on top may not be optimal for wide toddler feet.

 - Provide traction– Once your little one is off on two feet you need to look for shoes that provide traction so your baby can avoid any unnecessary falls.